Corruption in Uzbekistan: Anti-corruption

 The nation's criminal code forbids "all major forms of corruption" but the Business Anti-Corruption Portal reports that this law is poorly enforced.
 High-ranking government officials are said to act with impunity.
 The presidential family itself is involved in several investigations internationally.
 Persons who report corruption are reportedly not protected from retaliation.

 Uzbekistan is a signatory of the United Nations Convention Against Corruption (UNCAC) and the Istanbul Action Plan, but not the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.
-The government has been accused of neglecting any regional or local initiatives to combat seriously combat corruption.
+The government has been accused of neglecting any regional or local initiatives to seriously combat corruption.

-To date no international or local organizations have been granted permission to monitor or analyze corruption in Uzbekistan besides the General Prosecutor's Office, which is under the control of the Uzbek ruling regime.
+To date, no international or local organizations have been granted permission to monitor or analyze corruption in Uzbekistan besides the General Prosecutor's Office, which is under the control of the Uzbek ruling regime.
 A number of officials are prosecuted every year under anti-corruption laws, with punishment varying "from a fine to imprisonment with confiscation of property."
 The defendants tend to be political dissenters, rather than any of the corrupt officials with ties to the ruling elite.

 International tolerance of Uzbek corruption

 Owing largely to its strategic location and its natural gas supplies, many countries have been loath to pressure Uzbekistan to improve its corruption record.
-For example, despite his nation's high levels of corruption and human-rights violations, Karimov received a warm welcome from the President of the European Commission.
+For example, despite his nation's high levels of corruption and human rights violations, Karimov received a warm welcome from the President of the European Commission.
 Germany has been described as ignoring much of the Uzbek regime's corruption and violations, defying EU sanctions imposed in 2005 after the Andijan massacre in which anywhere from 200 to 1,500 people were killed, training Uzbek officers, and making annual payments to the Uzbek government in exchange for access to a military facility in Termiz.
 Der Spiegel suggested that the German government may foresee its relations with Uzbekistan as a means of profiting from planned natural gas pipelines under consideration of construction.